 If you are familiar with trail running then you've probably heard of the company Salomon!
 Salomon introduced the Speedcross 4 after massive success with the Salomon Speedcross 3, and they've hit another home run!

-One of the first things you'll notice with these shoes is that they are designed for traction in mind!
+One of the first things you'll notice with these shoes is that they are designed for traction in mind which makes them perfect for disc golf!
 On the bottom of these shoes you'll notice rubber spikes for additional traction, no matter the terrain or weather!

 These shoes are perfect for disc golf because they are designed with trails and rough terrains in mind.
 The durability and performance aspects of these shoes are second to none.
 I have found that the added traction compared to traditional shoes has really made me feel safer on the course, and also allows me to setup for shots no matter the lie.

-If you're anything like me, prior to buying an additional pair of shoes, I used to use my normal gym shoes for playing, and I was getting extremely tired of having to clean my shoes all the time.
+If you're anything like me, prior to buying an additional pair of shoes, I used to use my normal gym shoes for playing, and I was getting extremely tired of having to clean my shoes all the time after playing disc golf.
 Thankfully with these Salomons, it features an anti-debris mesh that helps to protect the shoes from any dirt and debris and keeps these shoes cleaner for longer!

 As for comfort, these shoes do a good job of craddling your foot and keeping it in place, no matter the terrain.
 They feature an Endo technology inner sleeve that helps to support your midsole while keeping everything in place.